 - a.
 Before a train departs the initial terminal. - b.
 Before a train departs an intermediate station where pickups and setouts were made en route. - c.
-Before delivering cars to interchange tracks that are owned and operated by another railroad.
+When moving hazmat cars to or from interchange tracks that are owned and operated by another railroad. - d.
+When moving hazmat cars to or from a shipper's facility or industry tracks into or out of the yard.